GerritCodeReview/plugins_metrics-reporter-graphite/src/main/resources/Documentation/config.md

 config file that controls the settings for the @PLUGIN@ plugin.

 graphite.host
 :	Hostname of the Graphite server.
-Defaults to `localhost`.
+Mandatory.
+If not specified,
+	the plugin does not report to any Graphite instance.

 graphite.port
 :	Port number of the Graphite server.
 Defaults to `2003`.